microshare/microshare.github.io/docs/2/installer/deploy-m/app-guide.md

 ---
 layout: docs
 title: Registration
-description: Comprehensive guide to install some sensors with Deploy-M
+description: A comprehensive guide to install some sensors with Deploy-M
 group: deploy-m
 toc: true
 ---